Sixth Form Admissions

 Boys wishing to follow a Sixth Form course at Warwick School must attain a minimum of 51 GCSE points from their best 8 GCSE grades.
 This figure is the equivalent of the previously stated entry requirements of three grade 7(A) and five grade 6(B).

-Entry to the Sixth Form is based on the outcome of an interview with the Head of Sixth Form, Senior Deputy Headmaster and subject teachers, a report from the candidate’s current school (with an indication of predicted grades at GCSE) and meeting the school’s academic requirements for entry to the Sixth Form.
+Entry to the Sixth Form is based on the outcome of an interview with the Head of Sixth Form and the Deputy Head Academic, a report from the candidate’s current school (with an indication of predicted grades at GCSE) and meeting the school’s academic requirements for entry to the Sixth Form.

-Subsequent to the interview, and a satisfactory report, an offer may be made for entry the following September.
+Subsequent to the interview, and a satisfactory report, a conditional offer may be made for entry the following September.

-Take a look at our fantastic new shared Sixth Form Centre for Warwick School boys and King High girls is now open, providing space for both private study and opportunities to socialise together (whilst teaching remains single sex within the schools).
+Take a look at our fantastic new shared Sixth Form Centre for Warwick School boys and King's High School girls is now open, providing space for both private study and opportunities to socialise together (whilst teaching remains single sex within the schools).

 SIXTH FORM SCHOLARSHIPS

 Candidates will be expected to gain at least six 8(A*) grades at GCSE.
 For external candidates evidence of this will be required from a school report.
 Candidates do not need to apply for a scholarship but will be identified at interview stage.

 Warwick School, as part of the Warwick Independent Schools Foundation, benefits from a scheme offering the possibility of free or discounted places based on financial need.
 These awards are offered on a sliding scale dependent upon parental income and subject to results of interviews.